nathanreyes/v-calendar/docs-next/docs/calendar/dates.md

 ### Ordinal component rules

-Ordinal component rules are can target ordinal weekdays of the month.
+Ordinal component rules target ordinal weekdays of the month.
 Such examples include

 * First Sunday of the month
 * Fifth Tuesday of the month